endepointe/watchlog/docs/SDP.md

 ## Development Phases

 ### 1. Planning
-The issues serrve as a space where ideas are generated, refined, and broken down into their sub-tasks.
+The issues serve as a space where ideas are generated, refined, and broken down into their sub-tasks.
 Team members contribute to discussions, prioritize features, and outline the scope of the task.